core-coin/developer-portal/docs/bug-bounty.md

 ## Eligibility

 Any bug that poses a significant vulnerability to the security or integrity of the Core Network could be eligible for reward.
 However, it’s entirely at our discretion to decide whether a bug is significant enough to be eligible for reward.

-You must be the first person to responsibly disclose an unknown issue.
+- You must be the first person to responsibly disclose an unknown issue.
+- You must report bug against latest version of software.
+- Bug shouldn't be already discovered.
+Please, check [published security advisories](https://github.com/core-coin/go-core/security/advisories?state=published).

 In general, the following would not meet the threshold for severity: